openmpf/openmpf.github.io/docs/docs/Build-Environment-Setup-Guide.md

 > **NOTICE:** This software (or technical data) was produced for the U.S. Government under contract, and is subject to the Rights in Data-General Clause 52.227-14, Alt.
 IV (DEC 2007).
 Copyright 2016 The MITRE Corporation.
 All Rights Reserved.

-# Table of Contents

-[TOC]

 # General Information

-The Open Media Processing Framework (OpenMPF) software is distributed as raw source code.
-The reason for this methodology is to allow for publishing under the Apache license to support broad utilization and use-cases.
-Several of the underlying dependencies can be compiled in ways that introduce copyleft licenses or patent restrictions.
-Thus, this approach allows the OpenMPF to be built for a variety of use cases and in the general sense, utilized readily for non-commercial in-house use.
+The Open Media Processing Framework (OpenMPF) software is distributed to interested parties as a raw source code package.
+This is to avoid any potential licensing issues that may arise from distributing a pre-compiled executable that is linked to dependencies that are licensed under a copyleft license or have patent restrictions.
+Generally, it is acceptable build and execute software with these dependencies for non-commercial in-house use.

+By distributing the OpenMPF software as raw source code the development team is able to keep most of the software clean from copyleft and patent issues so that it can be published under a more open Apache license and freely distributed to interested parties.

 > **IMPORTANT:** It is the responsibility of the end users who follow this guide, and otherwise build the OpenMPF software to create an executable, to abide by all of the non-commercial and re-distribution restrictions imposed by the dependencies that the OpenMPF software uses.
 Building the OpenMPF and linking in these dependencies at build time or run time results in creating a derivative work under the terms of the GNU General Public License.
 Refer to the About page within the OpenMPF for more information about these dependencies.

+In general, it is only acceptable to use and distribute the executable form of the OpenMPF "in house", which is loosely defined as internally with an organization.
+The OpenMPF should only be distributed to third parties in raw source code form and those parties will be responsible for creating their own executable.

 This guide provides comprehensive instructions for setting up a build environment and generating an OpenMPF deployment package that contains the executable form of the software.
 This package is self-contained so that it can be installed on a minimal CentOS 7 system without Internet connectivity.
+This package can be freely distributed and installed in-house, but not distributed to third parties.

 # Set Up the Minimal CentOS 7 VM

 The following instructions are for setting up a VM for building an OpenMPF deployment package.
 This VM is not necessarily a machine on which the OpenMPF will be deployed and run.
 Those machines may have other requirements.
-For more information refer to the [Installation Guide](Installation).
+For more information refer to the [OpenMPF Installation Guide](Installation/).

 - This guide assumes a starting point of CentOS 7 with a minimal installation.
-- At the time of writing this, the available minimal .iso file is CentOS-7-x86_64-Minimal-1511.iso.
+- At the time of writing this, the available minimal .iso file is CentOS-7-x86_64-Minimal-1611.iso.
 It should be downloaded from <https://www.centos.org/download/> prior to starting these steps.
 - Oracle Virtual Box 5.0.20-106931 is used as the virtualization platform.
-Another platform such as VMware or a physical system can be used but are not explicitly tested.
+Another platform such as VMware or a physical system can be used but are not supported.

->**NOTE:** You may need to utilize different parameters to suit your operating environment, these parameters utilized for OpenMPF test and build environments.

 1. Create a new VM with these settings:
     - **Name**: ’OpenMPF Build’.
 (This guide assumes the name ‘OpenMPF Build’, but any name can be used.)
     - **Type**: Linux
     - **Version**: Red Hat (64-bit)

-2. The recommended minimum virtual system specifications tested are:
+2. The recommended minimum virtual system specifications are:
     - **Memory**: 8192MB
     - **CPU**: 4
     - **Disk**: 40GB on a SSD.